prateekkale/knowledgegraph-gpt-python/README.md

 # kg-gpt-python
 This is small project to showcase how we can use chatgpt api to generate knowledge graphs using python.
-Idea is not to showcase fancy graphs but to extract entities and their relationships
+Idea is not to showcase fancy graphs but to extract entities and their relationships.
+Prompt reference is taken from https://github.com/varunshenoy/GraphGPT

 # Requirements
 Make sure you have python 3.8 or higher version and below python packages installed.